Joseph Robinson Kirk

-Joseph Robinson Kirk (1821 – 30 August 1894) was a noted Irish sculptor.
+Joseph Robinson Kirk (c.
+1821 – 30 August 1894) was an Irish sculptor.

 Life

-He was born in Dublin in 1821, the fifth child and eldest son of Thomas Kirk and Eliza Robinson.
+He was born in Dublin in about 1821, the fifth child and eldest son of Thomas Kirk and Eliza Robinson.
 He lived in Jervis Street and studied with his father and at the Dublin Society's School, alongside his brother William and sister Eliza.
 In 1843, he spent a year in Rome, which he funded with the sale of his marble sculpture Andromeda.
 This piece had been awarded a prize by the Irish Art Union.
 He entered Trinity College Dublin (TCD) in 1838, graduating with a BA in 1843.
 In 1845, he married Jane Rachel Murray.

 From 1843, he exhibited with the Royal Hibernian Academy, becoming an associate members in 1845, and a full member in 1854.
 From 1846 to 1862 he also exhibited with the Royal Academy, London.
 He became master of the Royal Dublin Society modelling school in 1852, succeeding from Constantine Panormo.